-The CO_2 sensor in the logger requires altitude compensation and regular calibration to ensure accurate readings are being taken in the location where it is deployed.
-Both auto and manual calibration are selected by default when first configuring the logger.
-Altitude compensation should be used if you are monitoring CO_2 at elevations above or below 305 meters (1,000 feet).
+The CO_2 sensor in the logger requires altitude compensation and regular calibration to ensure the logger is taking accurate readings where it is deployed.
+When you first configure the logger, both auto and manual calibration are selected by default.
+Use altitude compensation if you are monitoring CO_2 at elevations above or below 305 meters (1,000 feet).

 Some CO_2 measurement drift may occur during shipment and storage.
-A manual calibration immediately after logging begins is recommended for best accuracy.
+We recommend manual calibration immediately after logging begins for best accuracy.

-Important: If performing a manual calibration, be sure to follow the instructions later in this section.
+Important: If you perform a manual calibration, be sure to follow the instructions later in this section.
 Improper manual calibration can result in incorrect sensor readings.

-The following CO2 settings are available in both HOBOmobile and HOBOware:
+The following CO_2 settings are available in both the app and HOBOware:

 - Manual calibration.
 Manual calibration is the best way to calibrate your logger.
-Use this option if you want to manually calibrate the logger to 400 ppm using the Calibrate button on the logger.
+Use this option to manually calibrate the logger to 400 ppm using the Calibrate button on the logger.
 This requires taking the logger outside in fresh air on a dry day or to an indoor location that is unoccupied and has no connection to a ventilation system for five minutes on a regular basis.
 Press the Calibrate button on the logger for 5 seconds to manually calibrate the CO2 sensor.
-"Calibrate" and "CO{2"} will blink on the LCD during the 5-minute manual calibration process in which 300 measurements are taken to get the average and create the offset from 400 ppm.
+Calibrate and CO2 blink on the LCD during the 5minute manual calibration process in which 300 measurements are taken to get the average and create the offset from 400 ppm.
 (See the steps later in this section for more details on manual calibration.)
 This is recommended if the logger is deployed in a building that is always occupied, if you want the logger to be calibrated more frequently than every eight days (the normal auto calibration schedule), or if you want to calibrate the logger immediately after logging begins.
-Note: Once a manual calibration is performed, the 24-hour auto calibration is canceled and an auto calibration will be performed eight days from the time the manual calibration occurred. - Auto calibration.
+Note: Once you perform a manual calibration, the 24-hour auto calibration is canceled and an auto calibration is performed eight days from the time the manual calibration occurred. - Auto calibration.
 Use this option if you want the logger to automatically calibrate within the first 24 hours after logging begins and then every eight days thereafter.
-The logger will be calibrated based on the average of the three CO2 measurements that follow the lowest CO2 value identified during the 24-hour or 8-day time period as applicable.
+The logger is calibrated based on the average of the three CO2 measurements that follow the lowest CO2 value identified during the 24-hour or 8-day time period as applicable.

-Important: Accurate auto-calibration requires the building or location where the logger is deployed to be empty at least once during the eight-day period (for example, an empty office building during the weekend or overnight will typically have background CO_2 levels of 400 to 450 ppm).
+Important: Accurate auto-calibration requires the building or location where the logger is deployed to be empty at least once during the eight-day period (for example, an empty office building during the weekend or overnight typically has background CO2 levels of 400 to 450 ppm).

-If the logger is deployed in an area where the CO_2 level does not go down to 400 ppm during the eight-day time period, then manual calibration should be performed regularly instead or inaccurate CO_2 readings will be reported.
-If you plan on using auto calibration but the A mabuilding will be occupied during the first day after logging begins, then you can use the manual calibration option as well.
+If the logger is deployed in an area where the CO_2 level does not go down to 400 ppm during the eight-day time period, perform manual calibration regularly instead or the logger will report inaccurate CO_2 readings.
+If you plan to use auto calibration but the building will be occupied during the first day after logging begins, use the manual calibration option as well.
 You can manually calibrate the logger immediately after logging begins and use auto calibration thereafter.
-Note: Every time the logger is started, auto calibration will occur after 24 hours and then again after eight days unless a manual calibration is performed first.
+Note: Every time the logger is started, auto calibration begins after 24 hours and then again after eight days unless you perform a manual calibration first.